adamtait/ciao/README.md

 Changing `/etc/hosts` requires changing a `root` owned file with limited write permissions.
 This means `sudo`.

-In my mind, an effort to drop the password was a closely balanced tradeoff.
-It would be inconvenient to require `sudo` and entering your password on every change, especially if you change `ciao` often.
+In my mind, an effort to _not required a password_ was a closely balanced tradeoff.
+It would be inconvenient to require `sudo` and enter your password on every change, especially if you change `ciao` often.
 On the other hand, isn't the point that you _shouldn't_ be enabling & disabling often?
 Requiring a password is a barrier, possibly aiding to